 These Brown Butter Cookies are a nice twist on your basic sugar cookies.
 The brown butter adds some nice depth to this cookie and they are lightly iced for a sweet finish.
-These are made with walnuts for a nice crunch and flavor.

 This Brown Butter cookie recipe does not require any special ingredients as it is all in how the butter is browned.